onetapbeyond/gen_metrics/bench/README.md

 On our test hardware, the `traced-server` test managed to push approximately 2.0 million messages to its GenServer process within the 30 second test window.
 That's approximately 67k messages-per-second.
 The `untraced-server` test managed to push approximately 4.5 million messages to its process within the same window.
 That's approrximately 150k message per second.

 The results indicate a significant runtime overhead introduced by the GenMetrics library.
-By default, synchronous calls are not monitored by the GenMetrics library.
-However, this benchmark activated monitoring for synchronous calls.
+By default, synchronous callbacks are not monitored by the GenMetrics library.
+However, this benchmark activated monitoring for synchronous callbacks.
 As indicated by the results the test using the monitored server performed `2.19x slower`.
 We can directly attribute this slowdown to the runtime overhead introduced by the GenMetrics library.

-Keep in mind, on our test hardware the GenMetrics tracing agent attempted to monitor 2.0 million synchronous calls in 30 seconds.
-For our specific test hardware, this is a good example of what we described as `a high rate of synchronous calls` in the [GenMetrics Runtime Performance Summary](#genmetrics-runtime-performance-summary) section.
+Keep in mind, on our test hardware the GenMetrics tracing agent attempted to monitor 2.0 million synchronous callbacks in 30 seconds.
+For our specific test hardware, this is a good example of what we described as `a high rate of synchronous callbacks` in the [GenMetrics Runtime Performance Summary](#genmetrics-runtime-performance-summary) section.

 ### GenServer Benchmark 3. bench_cluster_flow.exs